kris-hamade/school-closing-backend/API_DOCUMENTATION.md

 3. **Error Handling**: Always check response status codes and handle errors gracefully.
 The API provides structured error responses.

 4. **Data Freshness**: Check `metadata.lastUpdated` to display when data was last refreshed.
 The `metadata.fetchError` field indicates if there was an issue fetching the latest data.
+Use `metadata.pullHistory` to show a history of data pulls.

+5. **Change Tracking**: Use the `/api/closures/change-history` endpoint to monitor when schools change status, are added, or are removed.
+The `firstSeen` and `lastStatusChange` fields on each school object provide per-school change tracking.

 5. **ISD-Level Closures**: Use the `isdStatus` object to quickly identify ISDs where all schools are closed (`allClosed: true`), which can improve UX by showing district-wide closures prominently.